trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 <br><br>
 - Link the text **'file'** to: https://apps.crp.to/encrypt-file.html?type=e&recipients=<mark>bobsmith2</mark>
 <br><br>
-- Change <mark>bobsmith2</mark> in the link to your Keybase user name
+- Change <mark>bobsmith2</mark> in the link to your Keybase username
 <br><br>
 - Add a **'More info'** link to: https://onlykey.io/pages/webcrypt<br>
 This link provides information to let your sender know what WebCrypt is, why it's secure, and includes a quick 30 second video that will shows how to use it.<br>